 - 1. Attach the butterfly needle to the blood collection tube holder. - 2.
 Locate the metatarsal vein and sterilize the collection area using an alcohol wipe. - 3.
 After the alcohol has evaporated, remove the plastic guard on the butterfly end of the needle. - 4.
 Holding the needle in line with the vein, and the bevel facing away from the bone, penetrate the skin proximal to the tibiotarsal joint, and enter the vein in one smooth motion.
 Enter the vein so that the point of the needle is facing the bird.

-IMPORTANT: do not go through both vein walls, just the top one.
-A small amount of blood should start to enter the tube of the butterfly needle. - 5.
-Holding the barrel securely, insert a Lithium heparinized blood vacutainer (green top) or sterile blood vacutainer (depending on desired analysis, see 4.0 Procedural Tables) into the large end of the barrel penetrating the stopper with the rubber coated needle.
+Do not go through both vein walls, just the top one.
+A small amount of blood should start to enter the tube of the butterfly needle.

+- 5. Holding the barrel securely, insert a Lithium heparinized blood vacutainer (green top) or sterile blood vacutainer (depending on desired analysis, see 4.0 Procedural Tables) into the large end of the barrel penetrating the stopper with the rubber coated needle.
 Blood should flow into the vacutainer.
-When the tube is filled to the desired amount, remove from the barrel and gently invert the vacutainer several times (Figure 3). - 6.
+When the tube is filled to the desired amount, remove from the barrel and gently invert the vacutainer several times (Figure 4). - 6.
 When all vacutainers have been filled, hold a cotton pad over the needle and gently remove the needle from the vein.
 Apply pressure to the puncture point with the cotton pad until the bleeding has stopped. - 7.
 Use the blood in the tubing of the butterfly needle to fill four capillary tubes.
-Seal capillary tubes using Critoseal[TM] and place into a 6 mL archive vacutainer. - Properly label all vacutainers with appropriate metadata using a permanent marker (see 5.0 Metadata Requirements) - 9.
-Place cotton pad into a paper coin envelope and label the envelope as described in section 5.0. - 10.
-Store blood samples in a cooler with ice packs immediately in the field and transfer to a freezer within 24 hours of collection (see 6.0 Sample Storage). - 11.
+Seal capillary tubes using CritosealTM and place into a 6 mL archive vacutainer. - 8.
+Properly label all vacutainers with appropriate metadata using a permanent marker (see 5.0 Metadata Requirements) - 9.
+If using Whatman cards, select one of the capillary tubes, prior to sealing, to be used to deposit blood onto the card. - 10.
+Use calipers to measure the amount of blood in the capillary tube in millimeters. - 11.
+Use the capillary tube to saturate circles on Whatman blood card. - 12.
+If using one capillary tube to fill two circles, be sure to use calipers a second time to measure the amount of blood remaining in the tube after the first circle was filled. - 13.
+Allow blood card to air dry before labelling with appropriate metadata (see 5.
+Metadata Requirements), including the amount of blood deposited in each circle, using a permanent marker. - 14.
+Store card in plastic bag with desiccant packets. - 16.
+Place cotton pad into a paper coin envelope and label the envelope as described in section 5.0. (see 5.0 Metadata Requirements). - 17.
+Store blood samples in a cooler with ice packs immediately in the field and transfer to a freezer within 24 hours of collection (see 6.0 Storage of Samples). - 18.
 Dispose of used needles and excess wrapping in Sharps container.

-Figure 3.
+Figure 4.
 Butterfly blood draw into a vacutainer from the metatarsal vein.
 Close-up of Illustration of metatarsal vein venipuncture location (inset).